roadsnail/Pi-ve/README.md

 The command **sudo systemctl status zigbee2mqtt**  should return something similar to the above.
 If not, then check logs (syslog) just after stopping ( $ sudo systemctl stop zigbee2mqtt) then starting ( $ sudo systemctl start zigbee2mqtt)

-The logs should give a clue as to what is stopping the service coming up cleanly.
+The logs should give a clue as to what is stopping the service from coming up cleanly.

 Useful information can be found at the official Zigbee2MQTT documentation site [here](https://www.zigbee2mqtt.io/information/FAQ.html)

 The usual suspects are:

-* The Zigbee USB device is malfuntioning (try re-programming it) or it is not recognised on the Raspberry Pi USB serial port
+* The Zigbee USB device is malfunctioning (try re-programming it) or it is not recognised on the Raspberry Pi USB serial port
 * A configuration problem with the zigbee2mqtt configuration file at /opt/zigbee2mqtt/data/configuration.yaml.
 * A problem with zigbee2mqtt not connecting to the Mosquitto Message Broker (see MQTT Explorer comments above).